-Mr. Smith is our Chairman, President and Chief Executive Officer.
-Mr. Smith joined us in January 1997 as President.
-In April 1997, we also named him our Chief Executive Officer and a member of the Board of Directors.
-In February 2001, he was elected Chairman of our Board of Directors.
-Prior to joining us, Mr. Smith spent 23 years at Humana Inc., most recently as President and Chief Operating Officer, and as a director, from 1993 to mid-1996.
+Mr. Smith is our Chairman and Chief Executive Officer.
+Mr. Smith joined us in January 1997 as President, a position he held until January 2014.
+Since April 1997, he has served as our Chief Executive Officer and as a member of the Board of Directors.
+In 2001, he was elected Chairman of our Board of Directors.
+Prior to joining us, Mr. Smith was president and chief operating officer of Humana, Inc., where he served in various management positions during 23 years with that company, and as a director from 1993 to 1996.
 He currently serves on the board of directors of Praxair, Inc. and serves on its compensation committee (former chair).
-Mr. Smith is also a member of the board of directors and recently completed a term as chairman of the Federation of American Hospitals.
-In February 2013, he was named to the Board of Trustees of Auburn University.
-From 2006 to 2010, he served on the board of directors of Citadel Broadcasting Corporation, an owner and operator of radio stations and producer and distributor of radio programming, which was acquired by Cumulus Media, Inc. in 2011.
+Mr. Smith is currently Chairman of the Nashville Area Chamber of Commerce and a past-chair and current board member of the Federation of American Hospitals and Nashville Health Care Council.
+He serves on the board of trustees of Auburn University.
+From 2006 to 2010, he served on the board of directors of Citadel Broadcasting Corporation, an owner and operator of radio stations and producer and distributor of radio programming.
 He also served on its audit committee.

 Mr. Smith is one of the most tenured executives in the healthcare industry, with decades of experience in both the hospital sector and the managed care sector.
+He has been named one of the 100 Most Influential People in Healthcare each of the 12 years Modern Healthcare has published the peer voted list, ranking number 17 in 2013.
+Institutional Investor magazine has also named Smith a Top CEO for the healthcare facilities sector several times over the past decade.
 His service on other companies' boards of directors provides him with insights and experiences to support his leadership of the Company and its Board of Directors.
-Mr. Smith has been honored year after year by investor organizations as being the top Chief Executive Officer in the institutional provider segment of the health care sector.
+Mr. Smith has been honored year after year by investor organizations as being the top chief executive officer in the institutional provider segment of the health care sector.